Baton Rouge, Louisiana: Colonial period

 French explorer Pierre Le Moyne d'Iberville led an exploration party up the Mississippi River in 1698.
 The explorers saw a red pole marking the boundary between the Houma and Bayagoula tribal hunting grounds.
 The French name le bâton rouge ("the red stick") is the translation of a native term rendered as Istrouma, possibly a corruption of the Choctaw iti humma ("red pole"); André-Joseph Pénicaut—a carpenter traveling with d'Iberville—published the first full-length account of the expedition in 1723.
 According to Pénicaut:

 From there [Manchacq] we went five leagues higher and found very high banks called écorts in that region, and in savage called Istrouma which means red stick [bâton rouge], as at this place there is a post painted red that the savages have sunk there to mark the land line between the two nations, namely: the land of the Bayagoulas which they were leaving and the land of another nation—thirty leagues upstream from the baton rouge—named the Oumas.The red pole was presumably at Scott's Bluff, on what is now the campus of Southern University.
 It was reportedly a 30 ft painted pole adorned with fish bones.

 European settlement of Baton Rouge began in 1721 when French colonists established a military and trading post.
 Since then, Baton Rouge has been governed by France, Britain, Spain, Louisiana, the Republic of West Florida, the United States, the Confederate States, and the United States again.
-In 1755, when French-speaking settlers of Acadia in Canada's Maritime provinces were expelled by British forces, many took up residence in rural Louisiana.
-Popularly known as Cajuns, the descendants of the Acadians maintained a separate culture.
+In 1755, when French settlers in the colony of Acadia (known as Acadians) were deported from there by British authorities, many took up residence in rural Louisiana, including Baton Rouge.
+Popularly known as Cajuns they maintained a distinct culture for centuries.
+From 1763 to 1783, Baton Rouge was part of the British North American colony of West Florida, though it was captured by Spanish forces in September 1779.
 During the first half of the 19th century, Baton Rouge grew steadily as the result of steamboat trade and transportation.